hazardland/game.cpp/readme.md

 #include <game/scene.hpp>
 #include <game/image.hpp>

-// We will need scene to exend to setup our custom things class MyScene : public Scene {
+// We will need scene to extend to setup our custom things class MyScene : public Scene {
     using Scene::Scene;